Betterment Basics: How to Optimize Your Investments with Robo-Advisors

 How Does Betterment Work?

-When you sign up for Betterment, you will be asked a series of questions to determine your financial goals, risk tolerance, and time horizon.
-Based on your answers, Betterment will recommend a portfolio allocation that is suitable for you.
-The platform then uses its algorithms to automatically invest your money in a diversified portfolio of low-cost exchange-traded funds (ETFs).
+When you join Betterment, you will be asked a number of questions to determine your financial objectives, comfort with risk, and the time you have to achieve your goals.
+In your case, Betterment offers a recommendation for a portfolio allocation that is most appropriate for your situation.
+Their state-of-the-art algorithms then take over, and they invest your money across a wide range of low-cost exchange-traded funds (ETFs).

 The Benefits of Betterment

-At the end of 30 years, John's investment has grown to $100,000, assuming an average annual return of 7%.
-Without the help of Betterment, John may have struggled to achieve this level of growth on his own.
+At the end of 30 years, John’s investment has grown to $100,000 with an annual average return of 7%.
+Without the surveillance of Betterment, John might have struggled to generate such remarkable returns on his own.

 Leave a Reply